prajin1910/supreda/README.md

-# SmartEval Android Application
+# SmartEval Flutter Application

-A comprehensive Android application built with Kotlin and Jetpack Compose that mirrors the functionality of the SmartEval web application.
+A comprehensive Flutter mobile application that mirrors the functionality of the SmartEval web application.
 This app provides AI-powered learning tools, assessment management, task tracking, and communication features for students, professors, and alumni.

 ## Features